ssh-mitm/ssh-mitm/doc/vulnerabilities/midnightcommander.rst

 Vulnerabilities
 ---------------

-.. admonition:: **Only vulnerabilities, which are included in SSH-MITM, are listed.**
+.. admonition:: **Listed vulnerabilities are either integrated in SSH-MITM or were discovered by Manfred Kaiser (AUT-milCERT).**
    :class: dropdown

    For a full list you should use `cvedetails.com <https://www.cvedetails.com/vendor/219/Midnight-Commander.html>`_